USEPA/AMET/docs/AMET_Users_Guide_v1.md

 To initialize the AQ side of AMET, you will need to edit and run the initialize\_aq\_db.csh script.
 Specifically, you should make sure the value of AMETBASE corresponds to your system.
+You also need to specify the database to use (by default this is set to amet), the location of the observation files (by default this is set to $AMETBASE/obs/AQ), and the path to the sites_meta.input file (by default this is set to
+$AMETBASE/scripts\_db/setupAQ/sites_meta.input).
 If you have already run the setup procedure for MET, you should set the variable “new\_db” to “N”; otherwise set it to “Y” to create a new amet database.
 Run the initialize script